Music of Italy: Early popular song

 Italian opera became immensely popular in the 19th century and was known across even the most rural sections of the country.
 Most villages had occasional opera productions, and the techniques used in opera influenced rural folk musics.
 Opera spread through itinerant ensembles and brass bands, focused in a local village.
 These civic bands (banda communale) used instruments to perform operatic arias, with trombones or fluegelhorns for male vocal parts and cornets for female parts.

 Regional music in the 19th century also became popular throughout Italy.
 Notable among these local traditions was the Canzone Napoletana—the Neapolitan Song.
-Although there are anonymous, documented songs from Naples from many centuries ago, the term, canzone Napoletana now generally refers to a large body of relatively recent, composed popular music—such songs as "'O Sole Mio", "Torna a Surriento", and "Funiculi Funicula".
+Although there are anonymous, documented songs from Naples from many centuries ago, the term, canzone Napoletana now generally refers to a large body of relatively recent, composed popular music—such songs as "'O Sole Mio", "Torna a Surriento", and "Funiculì Funiculà".
 In the 18th century, many composers, including Alessandro Scarlatti, Leonardo Vinci, and Giovanni Paisiello, contributed to the Neapolitan tradition by using the local language for the texts of some of their comic operas.
 Later, others—most famously Gaetano Donizetti—composed Neapolitan songs that garnered great renown in Italy and abroad.
 The Neapolitan song tradition became formalized in the 1830s through an annual songwriting competition for the yearly Piedigrotta festival, dedicated to the Madonna of Piedigrotta, a well-known church in the Mergellina area of Naples.
 The music is identified with Naples, but is famous abroad, having been exported on the great waves of emigration from Naples and southern Italy roughly between 1880 and 1920.
 Language is an extremely important element of Neapolitan song, which is always written and performed in Neapolitan, the regional minority language of Campania.
 Neapolitan songs typically use simple harmonies, and are structured in two sections, a refrain and narrative verses, often in contrasting relative or parallel major and minor keys.
 In non-musical terms, this means that many Neapolitan songs can sound joyful one minute and melancholy the next.